 Lay your underlay on top of the vapour barrier or directly over the subfloor if there are no moisture concerns.
 The best way to do this depends on the manufacturer’s directions.

-Others recommend laying all of the underlay and then laying all of the vinyl over it.
+Others recommend laying all the underlay and then laying all the vinyl over it.
 As always, follow the manufacturer’s directions for the best results.

 Underlay is vital for protecting against moisture, reducing sound transfer and improving comfort.

 Furthermore, you don’t need to hire a professional to do this relatively simple task.
-By following our step-by-step guide above, you’ll know how to lay underlay for vinyl flooring in no time.
+If you follow our step-by-step guide above, you’ll know how to lay underlay for vinyl flooring in no time.

 If you’re unsure which type of underlay is best for your needs, check out our guide to the best underlay for vinyl flooring.